 Veterinary schools have different requirements for admission and you will need to become knowledgeable about individual requirements as soon as possible.
 The 28 veterinary schools in the U.S. typically require one year of college-level work in each of the following subjects: general biology, general chemistry, organic chemistry, general physics, English, and mathematics.
 You are encouraged to consult the Veterinary Medical School Admission Requirements (VMSAR), and visit the website of the Association for American Veterinary Medical Colleges (www.aavmc.org).
 Most schools require a balance of social science, humanities, and writing classes.
 Some require special courses such as animal science or nutrition that may not be available at JMU.

-Please contact Dr. Christopher Rose, Coordinator of the Pre-veterinary Medicine Program, for more specific information.
+Please contact Dr. Christopher Rose, Advisor of the Pre-veterinary Medicine Program, for more specific information.

 - JMU Pre-Veterinary Medicine Advising Information Sheet (PDF)

 - JMU Pre-Professional Health Programs Pre-Requisite Coursework (PDF)

 - Association of American Veterinary Medical Colleges